Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

-Generally, participants resorted to self censoring and developing alternate language to still communicate with their clients in messaging, material and captions in an attempt to avoid platform loss: \begin{quote}``[Subscription content site] is so intense, you can't type meet, you can't type Skype, can't type Paypal, can't type many things.
-So we just find a way around it by typing other letters.''
-(P30) \end{quote}
+Generally, participants resorted to self censoring and developing alternate language to still communicate with their clients in messaging, material and captions in an attempt to avoid platform loss.
+For example, some platforms don't allow users to mention external websites like Skype or Paypal, so P30 explained that workers ``just find a way around it by typing other letters.''
+Some participants also described using tools that would predict whether their content would be censored so they could avoid posting content that might result in them losing their account.
+P13 explains one such tool:

-\begin{quote}``There's a page where you put a photo and [using] the same [ML] that [social media platform] uses... [it] tells you [if] it's too sexy... if I can upload this to [social media platform] or not.''
-(P13)\end{quote}
+\begin{quote}``There's a page where you put a photo and [using] the same [ML] that [social media platform] uses... [it] tells you [if] it's too sexy... if I can upload this to [social media platform] or not.'' \end{quote}

-Some participants reported nesting their accounts -- linking increasingly explicit accounts together -- to ensure they were still visible on public social media and could direct their clients to their explicit content while avoiding censorship: \begin{quote}``From [social media] I direct people to my [other social media] and from [other social media] I direct them to my page that has no 18+ links and from there click on another page that directs them to 18+ links.''
-(P21) \end{quote} However, such approaches are not ideal as some potential clients drop off at each step of the sales funnel.
+Some participants reported nesting their accounts -- linking increasingly explicit accounts together -- to ensure they were still visible on public social media and could direct their clients to their explicit content while avoiding censorship.
+For example, P21 explained their four-layer nesting process: that from their social media page they``direct people to my [other social media] and from [other social media] I direct them to my page that has no 18+ links and from there [to] another page that directs them to the 18+ links.''
+However, such nesting is not ideal as some potential clients drop off at each step of the sales funnel.